AdobeDocs/experience-manager-65.en/help/assets/launch.md

     * **[!UICONTROL Company]** - From the **[!UICONTROL Company]** drop-down list, select your Experience Cloud company.
 The list populates automatically.

-    * **[!UICONTROL Property]** - From the Property drop-down list, select your Adobe Launch property that you created previously.
+    * **[!UICONTROL Property]** - From the Property drop-down list, select your Experience Platform Launch property that you created previously.
 The list populates automatically.

    After completing all the fields, your **[!UICONTROL General]** page will look similar to the following:

    ![image2019-7-15_14-34-23](assets/image2019-7-15_14-34-23.png)

 1. Near the upper-left corner, click **[!UICONTROL Next]**.
-1. On the **[!UICONTROL Staging]** page (2/3 pages) of the **[!UICONTROL Create Adobe Launch Configuration]** window, fill in the following field:
+1. On the **[!UICONTROL Staging]** page (2/3 pages) of the **[!UICONTROL Create Experience Platform Launch Configuration]** window, fill in the following field:

-   In the **[!UICONTROL Library URI]** field, check the location of the staging version of your Adobe Launch library.
+   In the **[!UICONTROL Library URI]** field, check the location of the staging version of your Experience Platform Launch library.
 AEM populates this field automatically.

-   For illustration purposes only, this step will use Adobe Launch libraries that are deployed to Adobe CDN.
+   For illustration purposes only, this step will use Experience Platform Launch libraries that are deployed to Adobe CDN.

    >[!NOTE]
    >